zaineel/nodeJS_mongoose/README.md

 ## License

-This project is licensed under the [ISC].
+This project is licensed under the MIT.
 See the [LICENSE](link-to-license-file) file for more details.